DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 ## Supported Grid Features

-Data shaping settings applied to the Grid can be also applied to the exported Excel document.
-For this, pass Grid settings to the following `GridExporter` properties:
+To apply the Grid's data shaping settings to an exported Excel document, pass the settings to the following `GridExporter` properties:

 - `sorting`
 - `filtering`